LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 mid-trial switching of attention was not required.
 However, the results of the gap duration manipulation were unexpected; based on past findings that auditory attention switches take between 300 and 400 ms,[@LarsonLee2013a;
-@LarsonLee2014] we hypothesized that a gap duration of 200 ms would cause listeners to fail to detect targets in the immediate post-gap position (i.e., timing slot 3).
+@LarsonLee2013b] we hypothesized that a gap duration of 200 ms would cause listeners to fail to detect targets in the immediate post-gap position (i.e., timing slot 3).
 We did see slower reaction time in the short-gap trials, but sensitivity was actually *better* in the short-gap trials than in the long-gap ones for most listeners (Figure \ref{fig-voc-dprime}a, right column).
-Moreover, according to the statistical model this effect was driven by a difference in the rate of responses to *foil items*, not targets, and appears to be limited to the 10-channel maintain-attention trials (see Figure \ref{fig-voc-dprime}b, middle and right columns, and \ref{fig-voc-dprime}c, left column).
-Statistical power was insufficient to perform post-hoc analysis on the 3-way interaction, but visual inspection showed that responses to foils were most different between long- and short-gap trials in slots 2 and 3.
+However, according to the statistical model this effect appears to be restricted to the 10-channel and maintain-attention trials (see Figure \ref{fig-voc-dprime}b, middle and right columns, and \ref{fig-voc-dprime}c, left column).
+Interestingly, the model indicated that the three-way interaction (like the main effect of gap duration) was driven by a difference in responses to foil items, not targets, though the two-way interactions were the result of differences in both target and foil responses.

 A possible explanation for the elevated response to foils in the long-gap condition is that the long-gap condition interfered with auditory streaming,